dvanmosselbeen/dvm-docs/OS/GNU-Linux/Tools/screen.md

     * Split screen
     * Log the session to a log file
     * It has it's own more performant window scroll feature

+Check also the [tmux](tmux.md) tool, which is a similar tool, but a younger project.
+Maybe you want to make use of the `tmux` tool.

 ## Quick guide